Impacts of aspect ratio on task accuracy in parallel coordinates: Prior work

 \section{Prior work}

-While there exists extensive work that examines the effect of plot height or AR, it largely focuses on single channels or line plots \cite{Beattie2002-vf,Cleveland1984-se,Heer2009-js,Heer2010-mx}.
-Cleveland and McGill introduce the principle of "banking to 45 degrees" \cite{Cleveland1984-se} - ensuring that the average slope of a line in a line chart is 45 degrees - which has been frequently used as a guideline in optimization of AR.
-Based on this, a number of methods to optimise the AR of plots exist \cite{Fink2013-rl,Wang2018-fr}.
+While there exists extensive work that examines the effect of plot height or aspect ratio, it largely focuses on single channels or line plots \cite{Beattie2002-vf,Cleveland1984-se,Heer2009-js,Heer2010-mx}.
+Cleveland and McGill introduce the principle of "banking to 45 degrees" \cite{Cleveland1984-se} - ensuring that the average slope of a line in a line chart is 45 degrees - which has been frequently used as a guideline in optimization of aspect ratio.
+Based on this, a number of methods to optimise the aspect ratio of plots exist \cite{Fink2013-rl,Wang2018-fr}.
 However, this may not always be optimal or minimise error \cite{Talbot2012-qo,Heer2006-zm}.

 Perception of correlation in scatter plots is affected by scale selection, with variables perceived as being more highly correlated when the scales are adjusted to make the point cloud tighter \cite{Cleveland1982-ne}.
 Linear correlations in a PCP form distinctive visual features dependent on sign (see fig. \ref{fig:pcp_corr_examples}), and correlation perception in a PCP is asymmetric, with negative correlations being perceived more distinctly than positive \cite{Harrison2014-ks}.